 Photo ID is required to enter buildings housing libraries.
 Special permission for events whose participants include visitors (non-Drexel affiliation) may be required during Finals periods, evenings and on weekends.
 If an event includes visitors who are not affiliated with Drexel, a list of participants' names should be provided 24 hours prior to the event.

-Reservations will be approved based on availability and an appropriate match of reservation needs and features of space, e.g. technology, furnishings, capacity, etc. First priority will be given to the Libraries' programs and services, and then to Drexel University affiliated individuals and groups including departments, recognized student organizations, students, faculty and staff.
-Classrooms and conference rooms may only be reserved by Drexel University faculty and staff.
+Reservations will be approved based on availability and an appropriate match of reservation needs and features of space, e.g. technology, furnishings, capacity, etc. First priority will be given to the Libraries' programs and services, and then to Drexel University affiliated individuals and groups including departments, faculty and staff.
+Classrooms and conference rooms may be reserved and used by Drexel University faculty and staff only.
 Reservations are not final until they have been confirmed by the Libraries and may be modified at the discretion of the Libraries.
 Every effort will be made to re-book a reservation in comparable space if this is necessary.
 View descriptions of reservable spaces on the Reserve a Room page.

 The Libraries requires that appropriate security be present to preserve order and protect the safety of its students, employees and property.
 The requesting department or individual is responsible for security costs beyond those normally incurred by the Libraries.
 Catering, AV, and housekeeping costs will be paid by the requesting department, group, or individual.